-Edelman wrote the book as a letter to her own children, but the underlying wisdom can serve as a lesson for us all.
+Edelman wrote the book as a letter to her own children, but the wisdom that permeates it can serve as a lesson for us all.

 The first lesson is quite simple: There is no free lunch.
-You are not entitled to anything you don’t sweat and struggle for.
+Don’t feel entitled to anything you don’t sweat and struggle for.

 She writes: “Each American adult and child must struggle to achieve, and not think for a moment that America has got it made.

 Especially in the days of instant fame and celebrity through the sports and entertainment fields, it is sometimes difficult for young people to keep their lives and their goals in perspective.

 Edelman reminds us that rewards are so much richer and more fulfilling if we have earned them through our own hard work.